 Rabbi Jaclyn Cohen, who serves Temple De Hirsch Sinai in Seattle, says that the Purim story is accessible to all families, regardless of religious background.
 “Everyone can relate to the message of Purim,” Rabbi Cohen says.
 “There are times in our lives that we aren’t in a position of power, but we can still rise above and prevail.”

-Rabbi Kate Speizer, Adult Engagement & Endless Opportunities Coordinator at Temple De Hirsch, and her two young children participate in the Purim tradition of mishloach manot, giving gifts of food to friends and participating in community service projects.
-Her family makes hamantashen, triangle-shaped cookies with sweet fillings symbolizing the three-cornered hat that Haman wore.
-“We give baskets to our neighbors full of hamantashen, nuts, and decorative noisemakers,” said Rabbi Speizer.
+Rabbi Kate Speizer, adult engagement and endless opportunities coordinator at Temple De Hirsch, and her two young children participate in the Purim tradition of mishloach manot, giving gifts of food to friends and participating in community service projects.
+Her family makes hamantaschen, triangle-shaped cookies with sweet fillings symbolizing the three-cornered hat that Haman wore.
+“We give baskets to our neighbors full of hamantaschen, nuts, and decorative noisemakers,” said Rabbi Speizer.
 “It’s a really fun, happy time.”

 There are many fun ways to celebrate all across the city, even if you don’t belong to a synagogue:

 More in Seattle’s Child